automata-network/docs/docs/conveyorv2/smartcontract.md

-## XATA Overview
+## ConveyorV2 Overview

 ### Summary

+ConveyorV2 is Automata's new and improved Conveyor with improved usability.
-XATA is a DEX powered using ConveyorV2.
-In other words, tokens that are traded in the ConveyorV2 liquidity pools enjoy the MEV protection and transaction ordering enforcement capabilities.
+Tokens that are traded in the ConveyorV2 liquidity pools enjoy the MEV protection and transaction ordering enforcement capabilities without the need to wrap existing ERC20 tokens into gTokens.

-To use XATA, users must sign an EIP712 message to authorize Geode to submit a transaction on the user's behalf.
+Similar with ConveyorV1 (formerly known as GTokens), users must sign an EIP712 message to authorize Geode to submit a transaction on the user's behalf.
 Users would still enjoy the benefit of gasless trading, meaning they are not required to hold native tokens like MATIC or BNB to pay for gas.
 However, users are subjected to pay a service fee with an acceptable form of ERC20 tokens, such as DAI, USDC or ATA tokens.

-## Codebase
+### Codebase

-The XATA smart contracts are a fork of UniswapV2.
+The ConveyorV2 smart contracts are a fork of UniswapV2.
 To learn more about the DEX protocol, read the UniswapV2 [docs](https://docs.uniswap.org/protocol/V2/introduction).

 There are certain modifications applied to the contracts.
 Check out the next section for details.

 ---

-## Comparison between the UniswapV2 Protocol and XATA
+## Comparison between the UniswapV2 Protocol and ConveyorV2

 This section highlights the modification that has been applied to the DEX protocol contracts.